Paint Color Review: Sherwin-Williams Alabaster 7008

 What is the LRV of Alabaster?

 Light Reflectance Value (LRV) is a measure of how much light a paint reflects back into a room, with 100 being highly reflective and zero being not reflective at all.
 Alabaster’s LRV is 82, so it’s definitely a white but not the brightest, most reflective white on the market.
-This helps it feel a bit softer while still being bright and could make it a better choice as a wall paint than, say, Sherwin-Williams High Reflective White (LRV 93 ), which may feel too stark or sterile on an entire wall.
+This helps it feel a bit softer while still being bright.
+This could make it a better choice as a wall paint than, say, Sherwin-Williams High Reflective White (LRV 93 ), which may feel too stark or sterile on an entire wall.

 The walls in this gorgeous kitchen are painted Sherwin-Williams Alabaster 7008, paired with cabinets in Sherwin-Williams 7016 Mindful Gray.